trevorsharp/youtube-podcast-feeds/README.md

 ## Features

-- Generate RSS feeds that can be added to podcast apps with support for video podcasts (e.g. Apple Podcasts)
+- Generate RSS feeds that can be added to podcast apps with support for video podcasts (e.g. Apple Podcasts or Pocket Casts)
 - Simple web server for serving RSS feed data and video files
 - Download YouTube videos from channels, users, or playlists for higher quality